In theater, we explore human nature in action: our history, dreams, desires, beliefs, loves, hopes and fears.

-The Theater major is designed to prepare students for successful careers in theater and film providing, in conjunction with study in other areas of the liberal arts, unique and effective preparation for success in such diverse fields as business, law, communications, arts administration, education, and social service.
+Theater at Occidental is designed to prepare our students, within the embrace of a liberal arts education, for successful careers in theater, film and television; while also providing unique and effective preparation for success in such fields as business, law, arts administration and education.

-Our alumni include leaders of major theater institutions such as Playwrights Horizons, The Center Theatre Group, The SITI Company, and The Guthrie Theater; Tony award winning actors and designers; writers working in theater, television, and film; stage managers working in equity and non-equity theaters; actors pursuing active careers in theater, television, and film; and educators working in K-12 and at the college/university level.
+Our alumni include leaders of major theater institutions such as Playwrights Horizon, the Center Theatre Group, the SITI Company and the Guthrie Theatre; Tony award-winning actors and designers; writers and producers working in theater, television and film; Equity stage managers; college and university professors as well as educators working in K-12; and many actors pursuing active and successful careers in theater, television and film.

 - Phone: (323) 259-2771